-Terrain is one of the biggest factors in determining the difference between riding a bike and walking for exercise.
+Terrain is one of the biggest factors in determining the difference between riding a bike and walking for exercise, if your city is safe for cycling.
 Since you cover more distance on the bike over the same period of time, you will undoubtedly also experience more differences in terrain.

 The more inclines and declines you experience, the more effort is needed to continually move your bicycle.
 All things considered, mountain biking would be better than walking on flat terrain in terms of burning calories — but only if you peddle continuously.